HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 }
 ```

-Next, we will cope this problem based on these two methods.
+Next, we will cope with this problem based on these two methods.

 ### Bottom Up

 "Bottom-up" is a recursive solution.

-In each recursive call, we will firstly call the function recursively for all the children nodes and then come up with the answer according to the returned values and the value of the current node itself.
+In each recursive call, firstly we will call the function recursively for all the children nodes and then come up with the answer according to the returned values and the value of the current node itself.

 This process can be regarded as a kind of postorder traversal.